mathieu-benoit/mathieu-benoit.github.io/app/content/posts/backlog/paltform-engineering.md

 - Do you have a brand, a logo, stickers, a newsletter, t-shirts, lunch&learn sessions, platform advocates?
 - Do you have dedicated team for support or SRE?
 Do you monitor metrics and provide SLAs with your services?
 How to you help your internal customers meeting with their own metrics and SLAs for the services they provide to their end-users?

 ## Focus on the Customer Experience

 A platform has customers and users part of the tech communities using it.
 With a platform as product approach, you should focus on the personas consuming your platform and make sure that their usability journey is as efficient as possible.

 https://youtu.be/4N2ywun-wTE
 > Platform Engineering is a discipline which involved doing whatever it takes to build, maintain and provide a curated platform experience for the communities using it.

+Meet the developers where they are in their developer flow.

 Optimize for adoption and discoverability.